lbr-media/typo3-extension-bootstrap/README.md

     * _`Rounded`_ (select; one of the rounded classes)
     * _`Shadow`_ (select; one of the shadow classes)

+---

+### Markdown
+Just like the regular text content element - but instead using a rich text editor you use Markdown markup.
+In frontend it will be transformed to HTML.
+CType: `bootstrap_markdown`

+---

 ### Bullets
 A list in Bootstrap-style.
 CType: `bullets`